RAprogramm/infra-metrics-insight-renderer/README.md

   Use the open-source helper to normalize ad-hoc repository lists for the bundled workflow:
 </p>

-<pre><code class="language-bash">cargo run --manifest-path imir/Cargo.toml -- open-source --input '["masterror", "telegram-webapp-sdk"]'</code></pre>
+<pre><code class="language-bash">cargo run --manifest-path imir/Cargo.toml -- open-source --input '[{"repository": "masterror"}, {"repository": "telegram-webapp-sdk"}]'</code></pre>

 <p>
-  The command outputs the normalized JSON document that the workflow uses.
+  The command outputs repository descriptors containing the slugged name and the contributors branch analyzed by the renderer.
   The same CLI is invoked during CI, so validation errors must be resolved locally before a workflow run succeeds.
 </p>

 <p>Optional per-target overrides include:</p>